heidariarash/DeepGUI/README.md

 ## The latest version of the DeepGUI
 The latest version of DeepGUI has these added specifications:
 + Now you can add new layers in between of other layers.
++ It is possible to save your diagram into a .dgui file and load it back later.

 ## Some Screenshots of the GUI
 I provide some of the screenshots of the GUI here.
 I know that this configuration is not OK for a 10-class image dataset classification.
 It's just a simple example.